medicaltracker/homework-node-weather-api/README.md

 # Weather Tracking API

 ## Objective
-Implement a REST API for a weather tracking system with data persistence and integration with a third-party weather API.
+Implement a NodeJA REST API for a weather tracking system with data persistence and integration with a third-party weather API.

 You have total control over frameworks, tools, and libraries.
 Consider the Evaluation Criteria, but also try to have fun — this isn't a test of the _right_ or _wrong_ approach; it's about getting an understanding of _your_ individual approach.